VikasDs007/VikasDs007/README.md

 ### 🧠 What I Build

-I design and deploy **end-to-end AI systems** — from RAG pipelines and multi-agent orchestration to production ML services.
-My background in data analytics gives me a strong foundation in statistical rigor, which I now apply to evaluating and calibrating LLM outputs.
+I design and deploy end-to-end AI systems — from RAG pipelines and multi-agent orchestration to production ML services.
+With a strong academic foundation in Data Science and hands-on experience building AI-powered business solutions — from financial risk sentiment systems to IPO readiness analyzers — I specialize in translating real-world business problems into end-to-end AI/ML applications that actually work in production.

 ```text
 Focus Areas        →   GenAI Systems · Retrieval-Augmented Generation · MLOps